How to Ace the Harvard Interview

 This answer clearly demonstrates that this student did their research and is enthusiastic to join Harvard.
 They mention specific attributes of Harvard that they’re interested in and how these attributes will aid them in their aspirations.

-Keep these three tips in mind as you prepare for your Harvard interview:
+Keep these Harvard interview strategies in mind as you prepare for this application step:

 • Be sincere: share honest experiences so your interview can get to know the real, unique, and extraordinary you!